Unique ergodicity of the horocycle flow of a higher genus compact surface with no conjugate points and continuous Green bundles: Geometry of surfaces without conjugate points

 \begin{proposition} \cite{Eschenburg77,KnieperThesis} Let $M$ be a compact connected surface without conjugate points of genus greater than one. \begin{enumerate} \item For every $v\in T^1 \tilde M$, $b_v$ is $C^1$ with $L$-Lipschitz derivative, where $L$ only depends on the lower curvature bound of $M$. \item The functions $b_v$ depend continuously on $v\in T^1 \tilde M$ in the $C^1$-topology. \item For all $v\in T^1 \tilde M$ and $x\in \tilde M$, we have $\nabla b_v(x) = V(x,v_+)$. \end{enumerate} \end{proposition} The first property is true for any manifold without conjugate points and curvature bounded below.
 For the other two we need some additional hypothesis, such as the axiom of visibility, which holds in our situation.
 Property 3 states that the integral curves of $\nabla b_v$ are exactly geodesics asymptotic to $c_v$.

 Horocycles in $\tilde M$ are defined as level sets of Busemann functions, and they are $C^{1,L}$ submanifolds.
 We consider their lifts to the unit tangent bundle by normal vectors.
 More precisely,

 are called respectively the stable and the unstable horocycle of $v\in T^1\tilde M$.
-We emphasize that all the vectors in $\tilde H^s(v) $ ($\tilde H^u(v)$) have the same positive (negative) endpoint $v_+$ ($v_-$), which is called the center of the horocycle.
+We emphasize that all the vectors in $\tilde H^s(v) $ (resp. $\tilde H^u(v)$) have the same positive (resp. negative) endpoint $v_+$ (resp. $v_-$), which is called the center of the horocycle.
 Notice that by Proposition \ref{propertiesBusemann}, stable and unstable horocyles form two $g_t$-invariant continuous foliations of $T^1\tilde M$ with Lipschitz leaves.
 Since Busemann functions are invariant by isometries, so are horospheres, and they pass to the quotient $T^1 M$.
-We introduce the notation